halbich/AdventurePluginDev/Documentation/custom/programming_documentation.md

 The UAdventurePluginGameInstance class contains just the default game context and fills its values with instances found in the UAdventurePluginConfig defaults, which are loaded from the project configuration.

 The UIconThumbnailRenderer can render thumbnails for classes implementing the IconThumbnailInterface.
-However, the thumbnails till have to be explicitly registered and deregistered in the UAdventurePluginEditor StartupModule and ShutdownModule for each class that uses it.
+However, the thumbnails still have to be explicitly registered and unregistered in the UAdventurePluginEditor StartupModule and ShutdownModule for each class that uses it.

 # Modifying the plugin